Skip section navigation

 Nephrologists are doctors who study, diagnose and treat kidney problems.
 Your kidneys filter waste from your body, help regulate blood pressure and balance nutrients.

-Podiatry (foot medicine) ?
+Podiatry (foot medicine and surgery) ?

 Podiatry (foot medicine and surgery)

 A podiatrist is a doctor who evaluates and treats foot problems.
 Care can range from treating foot or ankle injuries to helping people with diabetes avoid common foot-related complications.

 Psychiatrists are doctors who diagnose and treat addiction, emotional illness and mental problems.
 They can order medical tests, prescribe medicine and provide talk therapy.

 We work with St. Francis Regional Medical Center in Shakopee, Minnesota, to promote good health habits and information about medical procedures and services.

 Sometimes two is better than one.
 That's what two heart attack survivors found out as exercise partners.
 Read their story in the Minneapolis Heart Institute's newsletter for women.

 Weight loss surgery has helped more than 10,000 people throughout the Twin Cities and Minnesota achieve long-term weight loss, and start a new, healthier chapter of life.